pacoccino/stellar-portal/README.md

 - List account payments and path payments sent/received
 - Switch between test or public network
 - Create account on testnet
+- Native application

 You can either enter a public key or a private seed, and either enter in view or edit mode.

+### Native application

+We have built the application with Electron for Linux, macOS, and Windows.
+You can download them on the [Releases](https://github.com/pakokrew/stellar-portal/releases) page.

 ### Screenshot

 ![Main view screenshot](https://github.com/pakokrew/stellar-portal/raw/master/content/assets/images/screen1.jpg)

 ### TODO features

 - Electron desktop app